Eboreg/de-googling/README.md

 Midway through, I decided to document the project in this manner, both for myself and for anyone who might find it useful in any way.
 Some of it is very specific to my particular phone model, but much isn't.

+In 2024, I made a major overhaul by switching from [E](https://e.foundation/) to [LineageOS for MicroG](https://lineage.microg.org/), and decided to scrap a bunch of no-longer-relevant stuff from this document.
+There is an archived version [here](README_old.md).

 This is an ever evolving document.

 # Before